Harsh529-beep/Harsh529-beep/README.md

 - 👀 I’m interested incoding and Research
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on gaming with body postures project
-- 📫 How to reach me contact at Jindal605@gmail.com
+- 📫 To reach me contact at Jindal605@gmail.com

 <!---
 Harsh529-beep/Harsh529-beep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.